Mosque-Madrasa of Sultan Hasan: The central courtyard and mosque area

-The outer courtyards and madrasa areas
+The madrasa courtyards

 The doors in the corners of the main courtyard each lead to one of the four madrasa devoted to one of the four maddhabs (schools of thought in Sunni Islamic jurisprudence).
 Each was centered on a small courtyard surrounded by four stories of living quarters and cells for students.
 The madrasas were not of equal size (at least in part because of the irregular floor plan of the mosque, which was limited by existing streets and structures), with the Hanafi and Shafi'i madrasas being the largest, located on either side of the great iwan of the main mosque.

 These madrasa areas were almost entirely separate from the central courtyard (aside from the doorways leading to them), unlike in other madrasas were the rooms of the students often had windows overlooking the main courtyard.
 This may have been because the main courtyard was used as a mosque by members of the public and a greater measure of privacy or tranquility was desired for the students.
 Each madrasa courtyard also had its own smaller iwan used for prayers and oriented towards the qibla (direction of prayer), which was decorated by a stucco inscription band much like the one in the great qibla-side iwan of the main mosque.